HOPE for a Robust Parameterization of Long-memory State Space Models: Preliminaries

 respectively.
-The importance of the transfer functions is that they bring the inputs to the outputs in the Laplace domain by multiplication, which reduces to the Fourier domain if we assume that $\mathbf{u}$ is bounded and compactly supported:
+We usually care about the values of $G$ and $\overline{G}$ on the imaginary axis and the unit circle in $\C$, respectively.
+They ``transfer'' the inputs to the outputs in the frequency domain by multiplication:

-where the hat of a function and a vector means the Fourier transform and the Fourier coefficients, respectively, and ${\boldsymbol{\omega}}$ is the vector of roots of unity.
-Throughout this paper, we always assume that our LTI systems are asymptotically stable, i.e., the eigenvalues of $\mathbf{A}$ have negative real parts, or equivalently, the eigenvalues of $\overline{\mathbf{A}}$ are contained in the open unit disk in the complex plane.
+where the hats on a function and on a vector mean the Fourier transform and the Fourier coefficients, respectively, and ${\boldsymbol{\omega}}_k = \text{exp}(i2\pi k/L)$ is the $k$th Fourier node of length $L$.
+Throughout this paper, we assume that our LTI systems are asymptotically stable, i.e., the eigenvalues of $\mathbf{A}$ have negative real parts, or equivalently, the eigenvalues of $\overline{\mathbf{A}}$ are contained in the open unit disk in the complex plane.
+In this paper, we also discuss a completely different notion of stability: the numerical stability of an LTI system.
+This refers to the system's sensitivity to a perturbation of its parameters.
+We will clearly distinguish these two notions of stability by appending the adjectives ``asymptotic'' or ``numerical''.

 Given a discrete LTI system $\overline{\Gamma}$, its Hankel operator is defined by a doubly infinite Hankel matrix